Most Affordable Online Bachelor’s in Marketing

 Distance learners gain access to a program mentor who addresses concerns, outlines academic roadmaps, and provides guidance.
 WGU students transfer in 32 prior credits on average.

-Colorado State University Global specializes in distance learning.
+CSU Global specializes in distance learning.
 As a member of the Colorado State University System, the university affords its students access to a large network — including over 18,000 current learners and 15,000 alumni.
 CSU Global emphasizes community engagement, innovative thinking, flexible access to coursework, and affordable programs.
 In fact, CSU Global course options continue to improve, even though tuition has remained the same for over seven years.

 CSU Global offers a bachelor of science in marketing that explores the knowledge and skills graduates need to succeed in a competitive professional environment.
 This online marketing degree requires 120 credits, including 31 general education credits, 30 core credits, 15 degree marketing credits, and a maximum of 38 elective credits.
 Students must complete a marketing capstone course, as well.